UgoB7/2024-Internship-ETRI-motion-tokenizer/README.md

 ##### 2. `modify_bvh_frame_time.py`

 **Description**:
 Modifies the frame time of `.bvh` files to match a new frame rate.
-The script can optionally rename the output files.
+The script can optionally rename the output files

----

-##### 3. `move_converted.py`

-**Description**:
-Moves converted `.bvh` files to another directory after verifying that they were modified more than 10 minutes ago.

 ---